thomas-hoer/online-fotobook-creator/README.md

 * Administration
 * UI for Mobil/Touch Devices
 * Install File
-* Image Import from various Sources
+* Image Import from various Sources like Facebook or Flickr
 * Add / Delete Photobooks